Internal Communications

 If you frequently send emails featuring merge tags, using Google sheets can be overly time-consuming and occasionally frustrating.

-To save time and effort, we recommend using an email app like ContactMonkey to optimize your email design process:
+To save time and effort, we recommend using an email and mail merge tool like ContactMonkey to optimize your email design process:

 1. Design your email (including merge tags)